NSW to consider allowing children in bars and pubs

 Under the changes, demerits would be handed out for serious breaches of liquor laws or serious violence or safety issues and would automatically expire after three years.

-For non-club licenses, if a venue has four or five demerit points connected to it the venue’s liquor licence could be suspended for up to seven days.
+For non-club licences, if a venue has four or five demerit points connected to it, the venue’s liquor licence could be suspended for up to seven days.

 If it has six or more the licence could be suspended for up to 14 days.